umccr/samplesheet-check-frontend/deploy/README.md

 $ source .venv/bin/activate
 ```

-If you are a Windows platform, you would activate the virtualenv like this:
+If you are a Windows platform, you might try this:

 ```
 % .venv\Scripts\activate.bat
 ```
 Once the virtualenv is activated, you can install the required dependencies.

 ```